 Immediately prior to joining NSRI, Evans served in several senior positions at U.S. Strategic Command, including as Mobilization Assistant to the Director of Global Operations, Deputy Commander and Commander; Deputy Commander for Joint Functional Component for Global Strike; and Director of Reserve Forces.
-He served as the the command's Acting Deputy Commander in 2016 and as the Program Manager for the command's $1.3B Command and Control Facility from 2017-2019.
+He served as the command's Acting Deputy Commander in 2016 and as the Program Manager for the command's $1.3 billion Command and Control Facility from 2017 to 2019.

-In these capacities, Evans was a principal advisor to the Commander and staff on all aspects of the command's diverse missions, including:
+In these capacities, Evans was a principal advisor to the Commander and staff on all aspects of the command's missions, including:

 - Strategic deterrence and assurance